rlouf/mcx/design_notes/mcx_design.md

 ### Bayesian Neural Networks are distributions over functions

 *the API for random layers is not yet fixed.
 Many details need to be ironed.*
-The following will be valid `mcmx` code.
+The following will be valid `mcx` code.
 The execution of the generative model is as follows:

 1. Generate a function called `nn` by getting a sample of its weights' layers;